liberland/Constitution/Liberland-constitution.md

 * **§II.16.** No law shall interfere with the content of any contract, nor shall it mandate or forbid any Individual to enter into contractual relations with any other Individual and/or legal Person, or any body of the Public Administration; nor shall it provide any incentive in that respect.
 * **§II.17.** No law shall allow the Public Administration to assign a number to any Individual, nor shall he or she be required to procure, carry, or otherwise maintain identification materials of any form without one's express and informed consent; no Individual shall be compelled to identify themselves to any Agent of the Public Administration or Agent of the Law Enforcement, otherwise upon arrest or pursuant to a Warrant; any and all data collected by the Public Administration shall be used only for the direct and necessary purposes for which it was originally collected, and shall be kept confidential and shared only with the express and informed consent of the rightful owner or otherwise in accordance with the provisions of this Constitution.
 * **§II.18.** No law shall allow any Agent of the Public Administration or Agent of the Law Enforcement to operate undercover without a Warrant; no method of entrapment shall be employed to pursue incriminating evidence, nor acting outside of the specified mission shall be allowed unless to protect themselves or others in direct threat; all actions pursued undercover shall be scrutinized in any court proceedings including evidence collected, unless said Agent is still legally operating undercover pursuant to a related Warrant.
-* **§II.19.** No law shall allow for the application of torture or other cruel, unusual, or degrading treatment against any Person against their will and informed consent, nor shall any experiments be done in such manner; no Individual shall be subjected to any medical treatment without one's express and informed consent; any Person whatsoever responsible shall be held personally accountable for such a crime against human dignity, regardless of any law, policy, command or suggestion which might have been authorising such conduct.
+* **§II.19.** No law shall allow for the application of torture or other cruel, unusual, or degrading treatment against any Person against their will and informed consent, nor shall any experiments be done in such manner; no Individual shall be subjected to any medical treatment without one's express and informed consent; any Person whatsoever responsible shall be held Personally accountable for such a crime against human dignity, regardless of any law, policy, command or suggestion which might have been authorising such conduct.
-* **§II.20.** No law shall allow for any Individual’s privacy to be violated by freeze of assets, searches, seizures, surveillance, accessing and gathering of their personal information without one's express and informed consent, including obtaining it from third parties and/or using digital means, otherwise pursuant to a Warrant, and only to an extent which is necessary to attain the end and particularly describing the assets to be frozen, the places or Persons to be searched, the things or Persons to be seized, the Persons to be put under surveillance, including the maximum period of that surveillance, and the data to be obtained and stored, including the period for which it can be retained.
+* **§II.20.** No law shall allow for any Individual’s privacy to be violated by freeze of assets, searches, seizures, surveillance, accessing and gathering of their Personal information without one's express and informed consent, including obtaining it from third parties and/or using digital means, otherwise pursuant to a Warrant, and only to an extent which is necessary to attain the end and particularly describing the assets to be frozen, the places or Persons to be searched, the things or Persons to be seized, the Persons to be put under surveillance, including the maximum period of that surveillance, and the data to be obtained and stored, including the period for which it can be retained.
 * **§II.21.** No law shall deprive any Individual of the right to own, manufacture, sell, transfer, transport, bear and use any small arms, arms accessories, or ammunition, be they now historic, contemporary and/or experimental, regardless of condition; no form of licensing and/or registration shall be used to infringe upon these rights; the owner of the premises shall determine whether arms can be carried on such premises except for Agents of the Law Enforcement where acting pursuant to a Warrant.
 * **§II.22.** No law shall allow for any Person to be detained randomly or without any evidence but only under specified charges, upon probable cause and by an Agent of the Law Enforcement acting openly and informing the detainee about the rights one enjoys under this Constitution and any laws passed by the Assembly in accordance thereof.
 * **§II.23.** No law shall allow for any Person to be detained without trial for more than twenty-four hours otherwise than pursuant to a Warrant and unless it is absolutely necessary for the protection of others or where the accused is likely to escape justice or interfere with the investigation; no detention pursuant to such a Warrant shall be longer than it is absolutely necessary to bring an accused to trial.